harishanmugaraja/fbprophetbudgetdemo/README.md

 ### Prerequisites and dependencies
 To make install as easy as possible, Anaconda is recommended.

-You will need pystan which uses a C compiler toolchain, which can be installed easily via conda
+You will need pystan which uses a C compiler toolchain, which can be installed the easiest via conda

 plotly is also needed to create interactive graphs Install plotly with '$pip install plotly'